30 Jan 2024

 In this post, we will guide you on how to distribute and install non-market iOS IPA applications over the air (OTA) using a simple, self-hosted server.
 This method does not require TestFlight, the official App Store or tools like Expo, making it a great solution for internal builds and testing.

 Why not use Expo you might ask?
 Expo is an excellent platform, and we do use it a lot, but sometimes you just want to distribute an app without going through it.
-This might be the case for many reasons from testing unreviewed code, to avoid necessary costs/flooding the queue system.
-After all, their pricing is quite steep, currently, they charge $200/month per concurrency slot plus up to 4$ per build (depending on the application size, usually 2$).
+This might be the case for many reasons from testing unreviewed code or to avoid necessary costs/flooding the queue system.
+After all, their pricing is quite steep, currently, they charge $200/month per concurrency slot plus up to 4$ per build (depending on the size, usually 2$).

 Prerequisites.